maclunar/bookmarks_app/README.md

 * In Show Domain all the bookmarks are listed, instead of just the ones that belong to the domain.
 * Domain should destroy itself if there are no bookmarks belonging to it.
+* UI is crude at best.
+* Search is not implemented.